 Non-IT professional services are not considered ancillary support services.
-Non-IT professional services are considered to be within the primary scope of OASIS.
+Non-IT professional services are considered to be within the primary scope of OASIS SB.

 C.4.
-ANCILLARY SUPPORT SERVICES
+ANCILLARY OUT-OF-SCOPE SUPPORT SERVICES

-Ancillary support services is defined as services not within the scope of OASIS that are integral and necessary to complete a total integrated solution under a professional service based requirement within the scope of OASIS.
+"Ancillary Out-of-Scope" support services are defined as services not within the scope of OASIS SB that are integral and necessary to complete a total integrated solution under a professional service based requirement within the scope of OASIS SB.

-Ancillary support services may include, but are not limited to other professional and/or non-professional services; commercial and/or non-commercial items; IT services and/or components, administrative support; data entry; and, subject matter expertise.
+Ancillary Out-of-Scope support services may include, but are not limited to other professional and/or non-professional services; commercial and/or non-commercial items; IT services and/or components, administrative support; data entry; and, subject matter expertise.

-The OCO may allow and the Contractor may propose a labor category or labor categories at the task order level not identified in Section J.1., provided that the Contractor complies with all applicable contract clauses and labor laws, including the Service Contract Act or the Davis Bacon Act, if applicable.
+The OCO may allow and the Contractor may propose a labor category or labor categories at the task order level not identified in Section J.1., provided that the Contractor complies with all applicable contract clauses and labor laws, including the Service Contract Labor Standards or Construction Wage Rate Requirements, if applicable.